kurosawa-kuro/data-driven-fargate-ecshop/docs/log2.md

   COUNT(CASE WHEN action.type = 'PRODUCT_VIEW' THEN 1 END) as view_count,
   COUNT(CASE WHEN action.type = 'CART_ADD' THEN 1 END) as cart_add_count,
   COUNT(CASE WHEN action.type = 'CHECKOUT_START' THEN 1 END) as checkout_starts,
-  COUNT(CASE WHEN action.type = 'COMPLETE_PURCHASE' THEN 1 END) as purchases
+  COUNT(CASE WHEN action.type = 'COMPLETE_ORDER' THEN 1 END) as orders
 FROM logs
 GROUP BY user_id;
 ```